Hexadoon/monstrous-appetite/README.md

     - SPACEBAR:
       - Interact with various stations around the room: Refrigerator, Trashcan, Sandwich, and Blender station
       - Can also be used to activate Hiding spots
+    - ASDF:
+      - Key to interact with monsters

 - **Inventory**
     - A/D Keys: Interact with food on the kitchen floor/counter